-MADISON, WI — Airbnb, the world’s leading community driven hospitality company, announced today that it delivered over $2.5 million in home sharing tax revenue on behalf of its Wisconsin hosts in the first year of its tax agreement with the State of Wisconsin, far exceeding even the most generous projections.
+MADISON, WI — Airbnb, the world’s leading community driven hospitality company, announced today that it delivered over $324,000 in home sharing tax revenue on behalf of its Madison hosts in the first year of its tax agreement with the City of Madison, far exceeding even the most generous initial projections.

 In March 2017, Airbnb announced a tax agreement with Madison, authorizing the home sharing platform to automatically collect the 10% Madison room tax on behalf of its host community and remit the revenue directly to the city.
 That agreement took effect May 1, 2017, infusing a new revenue stream for the city to fully capitalize on more people visiting Madison and staying longer through home sharing.

 At the time of the March 2017 announcement, Airbnb noted that if guest arrivals and host revenue were to remain consistent with 2016 numbers, it would mean “at least $200,000 in annual tax revenue for the City.”
 The $324,000 in revenue significantly outpaced those projections.

 At the time, the Madison agreement marked Airbnb’s first tax partnership in Wisconsin.
 It started a trend, with Airbnb announcing similar tax agreements in the ensuing months with the cities of Green Bay and Racine.
 Most notably, the company also collaborated with the Wisconsin Department of Revenue on an agreement to collect and remit state sales taxes on all Airbnb bookings throughout the state, including in Madison.